 Sponsored by the Institute of Materials, Minerals and Mining, with support from The Worshipful Company of Armourers & Brasiers, the Young Persons' Lecture Competition invites students and professionals up to the age of 28 to deliver a short lecture on materials, minerals, mining, packaging, clay technology and wood science related subjects.
 Candidates compete in a series of heats organised by local affiliated societies of the Institute, from which seven regional candidates are selected to compete in the national final.

 The Young Persons’ World Lecture Competition (YPWLC) is an extension of the UK Young Persons' Lecture Competition - the winner of the UK national Young Persons' Lecture Competition goes on to represent the UK at the World Final which is held in a different location each year.
-YPWLC is organised by the Institute's Younger Members' Committee and was first held in London in 2005.
+YPWLC is organised by the Student & Early Career Committee and was first held in London in 2005.

 Established in 1985, the Design Innovation in Plastics Competition is the longest-running student plastics design competition in Europe and is co-organised by the Institute of Materials, Minerals and Mining and the Worshipful Company of Horners, an ancient City Livery Company that has forged strong links with the plastics industry.